 András Bozóki is Professor of Political Science at the Central European University.
-His main fields of research include democratization, political ideas, Central European politics, elites, public discourse and the role of intellectuals.
-He is the chairman of the Political Science Committee at the Hungarian Academy of Sciences.
+His main fields of research include democratization, political regimes, ideologies, Central European politics, elites and the role of intellectuals.
+He has been the chairman of the Political Science Committee at the Hungarian Academy of Sciences.
 He also served as president of the Hungarian Political Science Association.

 He has taught as visiting professor at Columbia University (2004, 2009, 2015), Smith College, Mount Holyoke College, Hampshire College, Nottingham University, Tübingen University, Bologna University, Ljubljana University, and in his native Eötvös Loránd University.
 He has been a research fellow at the Institute for Advanced Study (Wissenschaftskolleg) in Berlin, at the University of California Los Angeles (UCLA), at the Netherlands Institute for Advanced Study (NIAS), at the European University Institute (EUI) in Florence, at the Sussex European Institute in Brighton U.K., at the Institute for Humane Sciences (IWM) in Vienna, and at the Institute for Advanced Study at CEU in Budapest.